DPOK: Reinforcement Learning for Fine-tuning Text-to-Image Diffusion Models: Introduction

 In our experiments, we fine-tune the Stable Diffusion model~\cite{stablediffusion} using ImageReward~\cite{imagereward}, an open-source reward model trained on a large dataset comprised of human assessments of (text, image) pairs.
 We show that online RL fine-tuning achieves strong text-image alignment while maintaining high image fidelity by optimizing its objective in an online manner. \emph{Crucially, online training allows evaluation of the reward model and conditional KL divergence beyond the (supervised) training dataset}.
 This offers distinct advantages over supervised fine-tuning, a point we demonstrate empirically.
 In our empirical comparisons, we also incorporate the KL regularizer in a supervised fine-tuning method for a fair comparison.

 Our contributions are as follows:

-\begin{itemize} [leftmargin=7mm] \item We frame the optimization of the expected reward (w.r.t.\ an LHF-reward) of the image output from a diffusion model given text prompts as an online RL problem.
+\begin{itemize} [leftmargin=7mm] \item We frame the optimization of the expected reward (w.r.t.\ an LHF-reward) of the images generated by a diffusion model given text prompts as an online RL problem.
 Moreover, we present DPOK: {\bf D}iffusion {\bf P}olicy {\bf O}ptimization with {\bf K}L regularization, which utilizes KL regularization w.r.t.\ the pre-trained text-to-image model as an implicit reward to stabilize RL fine-tuning.

 \item We study incorporating KL regularization into supervised fine-tuning of diffusion models, which can mitigate some failure modes (e.g., generating over-saturated images) in~\cite{lee2023aligning}.
 This also allows a fairer comparison with our RL technique.